 Overall, Square is aimed at smaller, in-person businesses that want to have an online presence.

 nopCommerce lets you create a free eCommerce website.
 It’s a platform built on ASP.NET, which is an open-source web framework designed by Microsoft.
 It has over 1,500 integrations and is primarily intended for enterprise users.

-However, it is free and open source, meaning that there are no initial or monthly fees.
+However, it is free and open source eCommerce platform, meaning that there are no initial or monthly fees.

 nopCommerce is used by a large number of corporate clients, including BMW, Volvo, The North Face, and Microsoft itself.
 If you’re using ASP.NET for your website, definitely look into nopCommerce for any eCommerce needs.